 The good news is that you can tap on your CPF Ordinary Account (OA).
 But note there are restrictions on how much of your cash flow can go towards servicing your mortgage.

 The Total Debt Service Ratio (TDSR) was introduced by the Singapore Government in 2013 as part of property cooling measures.
 There is also the Mortgage Service Ratio (MSR).

 What is Total Debt Servicing Ratio (TDSR)?

-Do note that the interest rate used to calculate your monthly debt obligations is not the prevailing interest rate but a reference interest rate set by the Singapore authorities.
-The rationale behind this rate of 3.5% (at the time of writing of this article) is so you can service the loans even if interest rate rises in the future.
+Do note that the interest rate – based on a medium-term rate of 4.65% - used to calculate your monthly debt obligations is not the prevailing interest rate but a reference rate set by the Singapore authorities.
+The rationale behind this is so you can service the loans even if interest rate rises in the future.